 This project created the world’s first fully mobile, sustainable solar capable plastic recovery kiln for rapid recycled product creation in the form of structural building elements, such as bricks.
 The technology is a low-cost, and accessible platform that uses solar panels to create electricity, heating elements (such as found in a toaster oven) to heat thermal fluids, and simple aluminum molds to recycle the plastic waste.

 5 Gyres worked with Swift Engineering and Packaging 2.0 to develop and execute the project.
-The Solar Plastic Brick Kiln was tested in The Bahamas in early 2016 and indicated that this is one way to manage the beach and single-use plastics that often end up in our oceans.
+The Solar Plastic Brick Kiln piloted in The Bahamas in early 2016.

 Tracking California Trash (2014-2016)